MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 ---
 ### Availability

-Bulk operation message availability is different depending on whether you are using standard or elastic tables.
+Bulk operation message availability is different depending on whether you're using standard or elastic tables.
 All elastic tables support the `CreateMultiple`, `UpdateMultiple`, and `DeleteMultiple` messages.

 #### Availability with standard tables